Tknsrkk/SA-scrapy/SA-Document/SA_document.md

 9. The process repeats (from step 1) until there are no more requests from the *Schedules*

 ## Deployment-View
-According to Rozanski and Woods[[1]](), the deployment view describes the environment into which the system will be deployed, including the dependencies the system has on its runtime environment.
+According to Rozanski and Woods<a href = "#ref_dev_6">[8]</a>, the deployment view describes the environment into which the system will be deployed, including the dependencies the system has on its runtime environment.
 It defines physical, computational, and software-based requirements for running the system.

 ### Third-party-dependencies
 Dependencies | Role